mpi-performance-guidelines/mpi-performance-guidelines.github.io/dynamic-sparse.md

 ---
 layout: page
-title: An Alternative to MPI_ALLTOALLV for Dynamic Sparse Data Exchange
+title: Dynamic Sparse Data Exchange with MPI_IBARRIER
 ---

+### Background

-For this guide, we are going to lean heavily on the work for Torsten Hoefler[^1] in designing a scalable communication protocol for dynamic sparse data exchange using standard MPI-3 functionality.
-Over the years, when discussing MPI scalability issues with users, I often point to this paper as a potential way to improve their application.
-The reason is fairly simple: `MPI_ALLTOALL` is expensive at scale.
-In fact, it is a good rule of thumb to assume any of the collective calls with "all" in the name are expensive, since every process contributes something to the eventual output seen at every other process.
-These types of collectives in practice act as a global synchronization.
+For this guide, we are going to lean heavily on the work for Torsten Hoefler[^1] in designing scalable communication protocols for dynamic sparse data exchange using standard MPI-3 functionality.
+Over the years, when discussing MPI scalability issues with users whose applications have dynamic communication patterns, I often point to this paper as a way to potentially improve their performance.
+The reason is that they typically use MPI collectives (typically `MPI_ALLTOALL` or `MPI_ALLTOALLV`) to perform their data exchanges.
+Howver, MPI "all" collectives can be expensive at scale.
+Every process contributes something to the eventual output seen at every other process.
+In practice they act as sort of a heavyweight global synchronization.

-For users with sparse data, the first step they might take to address poor communication performance is to look at `MPI_ALLTOALLV`. `MPI_ALLTOALLV` allows each process to contribute different amounts of data to the collective, thereby reducing the overall communication load on the system.
+For users with sparse data, users might often look to `MPI_ALLTOALLV` to lighten the communication load and memory consumption during communication. `MPI_ALLTOALLV` allows each process to contribute different amounts of data to the collective.
+In a sparse exchange, many processes may contribute no data at all.
 This can be effective when the communication pattern is regular over time, but not so much when it is irregular.
-The issue is that `MPI_ALLTOALLV` requires _each process_ to specify the amount of data contributed by _every other process_ in the collective.
+The issue is that `MPI_ALLTOALLV` requires _each process_ to specify the amount of data they will receive from _every other process_ in the collective.
 If this information is not known _a priori_, then typically a user will first have to perform _another_ `MPI_ALLTOALL` with the necessary sendcounts for each process before starting the `MPI_ALLTOALLV`.
 Remember that we are trying to avoid "all" collectives.
 Performing a second one is not likely to help performance!

+### Other MPI Features

 What other options does MPI provide?
 When neighborhood collectives were originally proposed to the MPI Forum, they were called "sparse"